JackDaOreo/Database-of-Shit/README.md

 # Database-of-Shit

-Download the framework dependant version here: https://drive.google.com/file/d/1hhodkkBG9RPq6olNzoUSQSKXksYzM72i/view?usp=sharing
+Download the framework independant version here: https://drive.google.com/file/d/1hhodkkBG9RPq6olNzoUSQSKXksYzM72i/view?usp=sharing

 You must have VSCode and .NET to edit this code.